MADMAN-Modding/FalconsEsportsOverlays/README.md

 <h1>Setup</h1>

 <p>Go to the latest release on the releases tab, download the version for your device.
-The app will explained the rest.</p>
+The app will explain the rest.</p>
 <p>If you have any questions or issues you can email me or message me on Discord, these can be found on my <a href="https://github.com/MADMAN-Modding" target="_blank">profile</a></p>

 <h1>Overlay Status</h1>